damiancipolat/js-repo-versions/README.md

 - There are two ways to use this tool, by command line and running a webserver.

 #### Command line:
+You can use this tool to have a fast view of the differents versions of the projects in a console, idearl for developers or architects.

 ```sh
 #Install and link
 $ npm install && npm link